thoth-station/kebechet/README.rst

 Managers
 ========

+Kebechet consists of managers that perform certain actions.

-A list of managers with their configuration (documentation lives in a manger directory) can be found `in the repo <https://github.com/thoth-station/kebechet/tree/master/kebechet/managers>`_.
+A list of managers with their configuration (documentation lives in the manger directory) can be found `in the repo <https://github.com/thoth-station/kebechet/tree/master/kebechet/managers>`_.

 Issues created by Kebechet
 ==========================

 If there are any issues that have serious impact on Kebechet functionality, Kebechet will automatically open an issue in the given repository.
-These issues can be configuration issues of Kebechet itself or issues on manager when there are issues in the manager itself.
+These issues can be configuration issues of Kebechet itself or issues in manager itself.

 Suppressing bot verbosity
 =========================

 Bot updates pull requests and issues and notifies about updates via comments (to issues or pull requests).
 You can suppress this behaviour by setting lable 'silent-bot' to issue or to a pull request.
 The bot will still perform updates but update comments will not be added.

-This is especially helpful if you have failing updates of your dependency and you would like to keep the pull request opened and check for fix later.
-Setting 'silent-bot' to the PR will suppress Kebechet to post updates and you will not retrieve spam messages anymore.
+This is especially helpful for example if you have failing updates of your dependency and you would like to keep the pull request opened and check for fix later.
+Setting 'silent-bot' label to the PR will suppress Kebechet to post updates and you will not retrieve spam messages anymore.

 Notes
 =====

 To issue an update to Git repository, Kebechet creates branches in the provided repository.
-These branches are named based the on direct dependency that caused updates with its version.
-If the remote Git already has the given branch present, there will be performed a check for the base (master) against which the pull request is opened.
-If there were made changes in the master branch, Kebechet automatically updates commit so all updates issued with Kebechet are done on top of the current master.
-Note these updates are desctructive for older commits in the pull request - use ``git cherry-pick`` from Kebechet's update branch if you would like to do changes in the source code with dependency updates.

 Deploying Kebechet
 =================